 While a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine, most cases occur in the lumbar (lower back) section.
 It is sometimes referred to as a bulging, protruding, or ruptured disc, and it’s one of the most common causes of lower back pain, as well as pain that radiates down the back of the legs (known as sciatica).

-Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic doctors Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions, including herniated lumbar discs.
+Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic doctors, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions, including herniated lumbar discs.

-A herniated lumbar disc normally happens due to aging.
-As the outer layer of tissue holding the disc in place can gradually degrade over time (a condition known as degenerative disc disease).
+A herniated lumbar disc normally happens due to aging or normal wear and tear.
+The outer layer of tissue holding the disc in place can gradually degrade over time (a condition known as degenerative disc disease).
 Also, a herniated lumbar disc may also be the result of a traumatic injury, but this is less common.